Identification, Images, & Information

 Biography:

-Over the years I’ve collected and studied insects in TN, NC, AL, FL, and my current home in Georgia.
-I hope to use my decades of experience and independent learning to contribute as much as I can to this site, and I look forward to continued learning from others here as well.
+Over the years I’ve collected and studied insects in TN, NC, GA, FL, and my current home in Alabama.
+I hope to use my accrual of modest experience and independent learning to contribute as much as I can to this site, and I look forward to learning all the more from the many other enthusiasts and experts here as well.

 Some rights reserved.
 Licensed under a Creative Commons License.